MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 a full suite of regression tests for both the web and mobile environments.
 Performance optimization becomes a game of compromise, as database indexing that speeds up web searches might unintentionally slow down mobile-specific queries.
+Rate limiting must be handled delicately, as mobile users on flaky cellular networks exhibit